metov/pystandups/readme.md

 # PyStandups
-A command line utility to help work with daily standups.
+A command line utility for working with daily standups.
 A "standup" is a brief description of what work will be done that day.
 PyStandups supports:

 * Storing standups for each day
 * Reviewing the previous day's standup (in case the actual work done ended up being different from what was planned)